 If you want to try pairing a richer dessert try wines that are plush with sweetness and body.
 Dark red fortified wines fit the bill.
 Think of a glass of luscious port alongside chocolate caramel cake.

-While we are on the subject we might suggest replacing the cake altogether with a dessert wine.
+Author Note: While we are on the subject we might suggest replacing the cake altogether with a dessert wine.
 While ultra-sweet wines are not extremely popular, it can be pleasurable to sip on a glass to end a meal.

 Options include Port, Sherry, and Madeira.
 They tend to have soaring alcohol levels that reach above 15%.
 One glass after dinner may help you relax into bedtime.